Outbreak (1995 film): Plot

 In 1967, during the Stanleyville mutinies, a virus called Motaba, which causes a deadly fever, is discovered in the African jungle.
 To keep the virus a secret, U.S. Army officers Donald McClintock and William Ford order the bombing of the camp where soldiers were infected, killing all occupants.

 Twenty-eight years later, USAMRIID virologist Colonel Sam Daniels investigates an outbreak in Zaire which wiped out an entire village aside from two survivors (the shaman and a young boy).
-He and his crew — Lieutenant Colonel Casey Schuler and new USAMRIID officer Major Salt — gather information and return to the United States.
-Ford, now a brigadier general, and Daniels' superior officer, dismisses Daniels's fears that the virus will spread.
+He and his crew – Lieutenant Colonel Casey Schuler and new USAMRIID officer Major Salt – gather information and return to the United States.
+Ford, now a brigadier general and Daniels's superior officer, dismisses Daniels's fears that the virus will spread.

-A white-headed capuchin monkey that is host to the virus is smuggled into the country.
+A white-faced capuchin monkey that is host to the virus is smuggled into the country.
 James "Jimbo" Scott, a worker at a California animal testing laboratory, is infected when he steals the monkey.
-Jimbo tries to sell the monkey to Rudy Alvarez, a pet-store proprietor, but Alvarez refuses to buy it.
-The monkey scratches Rudy and he later becomes infected.
-A hospital technician in Cedar Creek is also infected after accidentally breaking a vial of Rudy's blood.
+Scott tries to sell the monkey to Rudy Alvarez, a pet-store proprietor, but Alvarez refuses to buy it.
+The monkey scratches Alvarez and he later becomes infected.
+A hospital technician in Cedar Creek is also infected after accidentally breaking a vial of Alvarez's blood.

-Jimbo releases the monkey into the woods outside Palisades.
-While flying to Boston, Jimbo develops symptoms and infects his girlfriend, Alice, at the airport.
+Scott releases the monkey into the woods outside Palisades.
+While flying to Boston, Scott develops symptoms and infects his girlfriend, Alice, at the airport.
 Their illness is investigated by Dr. Roberta Keough, a CDC scientist and Daniels's ex-wife.
-Jimbo, Alice, and Rudy die, but Keough determines no one else in Boston was infected.
+Scott, Alice, and Alvarez die, but Keough determines no one else in Boston was infected.

-In Cedar Creek, the virus quickly mutates into an airborne, influenza-like strain, after many are infected in a superspreading event at a local movie theatre.
+In Cedar Creek, the virus quickly mutates into an airborne, influenza-like strain after many are infected in a superspreading event at a local movie theater.
 Daniels flies to Cedar Creek against Ford's orders, joining Keough's team with Schuler and Salt.
 As they search for the monkey, the Army quarantines the town and imposes martial law.
 Schuler is infected when his suit tears, and Keough accidentally sticks herself with a contaminated needle.